OWASP/www-board/elections/2026_elections.md

 There are three vacancies for the 2027 Board, which will be filled by the elections held in 2026.
 The following Board Members' seats will expire on December 31, 2026:

-- Ricardo Griffith (term limited: Directors may serve a maximum of two terms in any ten-year period, per Bylaws Section 4.3)
+- Ricardo Griffith
-- Ashwini Siddhi (eligible to run again)
+- Ashwini Siddhi
-- Harold Blankenship (eligible to run again)
+- Harold Blankenship

 ## General Election Information